YahuiSun/yahuisun.github.io/README.md

 5. Change first-page content, go to "_pages/about.md"

-5. Change Publications page content, go to "academicpages/_pages/cv.md"
+5. Change Publications page content, go to "academicpages/_pages/menu.md"  (permalink: /menu2/ is md file is used for navigation, not the name of md file)

 6. Justify text in markdowns jekyll, "text-align: justify;" in "_sass/_base.scss"